News for PA Libraries

 Equal distribution grants provide an equal share of funds per qualifying districts and eligible.
 See the Statute (§9336) for full reference of the law.

-Due to the formula not currently being in use, the Equal Distribution Grant will remain at $2,088.37 unless otherwise notified.
+Due to the statutory formula not currently being in use, the Equal Distribution Grant will remain at $2,088.37 unless otherwise notified.
 This is the number that will be used to calculate the Quality Aid standard of collection expenditure.
 That standard is referenced as twice the amount of the previous year's Equal Distribution amount which is 2 x $2,088.37 = $4,176.74.

 Eligibility